xerocross/cross-js-base/README.md

 ```
 let localStore = StoreLocal.build("my-unique-index");
+// for obvious reasons, the build method does not
+// overwrite the existing content defined at the key
+// "my-unique-index"; it creates a new data structure
+// if necessary.
+If the existing data is unreadable
+// it throws an error.
+Should be JSON-formatted.
 localStore.addItem("apple", "1");
 // for most predictable results, both key and value
 // should be strings because that is how browser